huggingface/transformers/examples/flax/README.md

 computing per-example gradients is simply `vmap(grad(f))`.

 [Flax](https://github.com/google/flax) builds on top of JAX with an ergonomic module abstraction using Python dataclasses that leads to concise and explicit code.
 Flax's "lifted" JAX transformations (e.g. `vmap`, `remat`) allow you to nest JAX transformation and modules in any way you wish.
 Flax is the most widely used JAX library, with [129 dependent projects](https://github.com/google/flax/network/dependents?package_id=UGFja2FnZS01MjEyMjA2MA%3D%3D) as of May 2021.
 It is also the library underlying all of the official Cloud TPU JAX examples.
-(TODO: Add link once it's there.)

 ## Running on Cloud TPU

 All of our JAX/Flax models are designed to run efficiently on Google Cloud TPUs.
-Here is a guide for running jobs on Google Cloud TPU.
+Here is [a guide for running JAX on Google Cloud TPU](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm).

-(TODO: Add a link to the Cloud TPU JAX getting started guide once it's public) Each example README contains more details on the specific model and training procedure.
+Each example README contains more details on the specific model and training procedure.